mrmp17/FOCn/README.md

 If prolonged high motor currents (>10A) and/or high ambient temperatures (>35degC) are expected, aditional cooling should be added.
 This can be done by attaching a heat-dissipating body to the back of *FOCn* with a thermal pad (most heat is produced below the MOSFETs) or forced air cooling (fan)

+### Using *FOCn* with smaller motors

+In some cases, current sensing resolution might become an issue with low phase currents on small motors, as *FOCn* is designed for higher currents.
+This can be mitigated by changing the shunt resistor amplifier gain.
+By jumping *J7*, the gain is set to 40 (20 is default), which doubles the resolution.
+Keep in mind that this reduces the current measurement range to half the default value.
+Make sure to also modify the gains in *SimpleFOC* config.

 ### MCU pin mapping

 | Name | GPIO | Description |